divyanshu8888/COMP90051_2024_SML_Assignment1/README.md

 /Code
 This directory contains IPython notebooks demonstrating the implementation of various machine learning algorithms, including SVM, LR, RF, and SGD.
 It has 'Final_Approach' and our 'Alternative_Approaches'.

-/Meeting Minutes
-Contains detailed documentation of each team meeting, including discussions, decisions made, and future plans.
-This ensures transparency and continuity throughout the project's lifecycle.

 Environment Requirements
 Ensure you have the following software installed to run the code from this repository: